ArthurClemens/dialogic-js/README.md

 [![npm](https://img.shields.io/badge/npm-0.3.1-blue)](https://www.npmjs.com/package/dialogic-js)

-Control the opening and closing of dialogs and menus using HTML and (optionally) vanilla JavaScript.
+Control the opening and closing of dialogs, drawers and menus using HTML and (optionally) vanilla JavaScript.

-This is a basic version of [dialogic](http://github.com/ArthurClemens/dialogic), to be used without a Virtual Dom library.
+This is a basic reimplementation of [dialogic](http://github.com/ArthurClemens/dialogic), to be used without a Virtual Dom library.

 - [Installation](#installation)
   - [Including on a static site](#including-on-a-static-site)